 Indoor plants make our lives better in various ways.
 One does not have to be a psychologist to understand the mental boost and stress relief that these beauties can provide, but there are more advantages to them than what their presence can offer, and most of them will improve sleeping quality.

 #1 – Plants Can Improve Air Quality

 Scientists generally agree that plants can indeed improve air quality in your home, and they achieve this through a variety of ways.

 The most important factor is their respiration combined with the large surface area they can provide.
 Plants technically cannot breathe because of the lack of muscles.

 They do, however, respire, and thanks to that process (with a couple of other important factors) they can positively influence the level of the air quality.
 For starters, they reduce the carbon dioxide levels.
 Carbon dioxide is food for them, not so much for us.
 It is not poisonous but it does not help us.

-Related Reading: 10 Top Indoors Plants That Clean Air
+Related Reading: NASA Study On Indoors Plants That Clean Air

 Another thing the plant does is increasing humidity.
 This is important because dry air can lead to several respiratory problems, especially during the winter.
 The plants emit vapor which in turn will raise the humidity levels to an ideal degree.
 While this is important, we can also go over the top.